s-20/unnamed/Connections.md

 By burning a Connection, you've put a strain on the relationship.
 This might mean you need to buy a friend flowers, work overtime, or publish a new paper to repair your reputation with the Connection.

 If you Burn your stack down to 0 too often, however, things get tricky.
-If you burn a Connection to 0 more than once, and you roll a 1 with the d8 you gained from burning the Connection, you've called in one favor too many, and the Connection is permanently gone.
+If you burn a Connection to 0 more than once, and you roll a quirk when burning the Connection, you've called in one favor too many, and the Connection is permanently gone.
 You might be fired, lose a friend, get disowned, or any of a variety of things.
 If this happens, you'll have to work to get the Connection back, if it's even possible to do so.

 Increasing the stack for the Connection resets this count.
 This doesn't apply to some Connections; for instance, "Fought Bravely at the Beaches at Normandy" isn't going to go away no matter how many times you burn it.
 In this case, you regain the Connection after a few hours, but cannot burn it again for a full in-game month (or longer at GM discretion).